c0w5lip/llvm-obfuscator/README.md

 This project provides basic samples implementing various obfuscation techniques in order to make reverse engineering and static analysis more difficult.

-The passes can be used independently or in combination, as well as multiple times in a row on the same target to achieve various levels of obfuscation.
+The passes can be used independently or in combination, in different order, as well as multiple times in a row on the same target to achieve various levels of obfuscation.
 Have fun tweaking :]

 *This project is built under **LLVM 17** and follows the [New Pass Manager](https://llvm.org/docs/NewPassManager.html) infrastructure.*